top of page

 • Decreasing protective guarding patterns

-• Addressing compensatory tightness in hips and glutes
+• Addressing compensatory tightness in the hips and glutes

 Book an Assessment

-If you’re experiencing sudden low back pain, our team can assess contributing mechanical factors and guide you toward the most appropriate care pathway.
+If you are experiencing sudden low back pain, stiffness, muscle spasm, or difficulty moving, our team can assess contributing mechanical factors and guide you toward the most appropriate care pathway.

-Whether your symptoms began after lifting, prolonged sitting, or exercise, we provide a comprehensive evaluation and collaborative treatment plan.
+Whether your symptoms began after lifting, prolonged sitting, exercise, work demands, or a sudden movement, we provide a comprehensive evaluation and collaborative treatment plan to support pain relief, mobility, and a safe return to daily activity.

 Book Initial Appointment